FraunhoferIWES/foxes/docs/source/models.rst

 * `ambka<ka>`, where `<ka>` is to be replaced by the value for `ka` in `k = ka * AMB_TI`, with dot-skipping convention (e.g. `004` for the value `0.04`, etc.)
 * `ka<ka>_kb<kb>`, where `<ka>` and `<kb>` are to be replaced by the values for `ka` and `kb` in `k = ka * TI + kb`, both with dot-skipping convention (e.g. `004` for the value `0.04`, etc.)
 * `ambka<ka>_kb<kb>`, where `<ka>` and `<kb>` are to be replaced by the values for `ka` and `kb` in `k = ka * AMB_TI + kb`, both with dot-skipping convention (e.g. `004` for the value `0.04`, etc.)
 * nothing, e.g. `Bastankhah2014_linear`, which searches the value for `k` in the list of available farm data.
-This is intended to be used whenever a turbine model computes the `k` values, typically the the :ref:`kTI<foxes.models.turbine_models.kTI>` turbine model, or an optimizer.
+This is intended to be used whenever a turbine model computes the `k` values, typically the the :class:`kTI<foxes.models.turbine_models.kTI>` turbine model, or an optimizer.

 Examples for valid wake model choices are: